-One thing that many students experience for the first time while attending college is living in a space without mom and dad.
+One thing that many students experience for the first time while attending college is living in a space without their parents or other authority figure.
 Living in an off-campus rental can oftentimes be an enjoyable experience for students.
 Unfortunately, however, problems with off-campus rentals may arise and students may need to seek advice and/or representation from an attorney for any number of housing issues.

 The information posted on this website, including the downloadable content found here, is offered for informational purposes only.
 This information should not be construed as legal advice.
 Please be advised that you should not act or rely upon this information without first consulting with an attorney.
 This information is not intended to create an attorney-client relationship between you and The Center for Student Legal Services.
 The creation of an attorney-client relationship would require direct, personal contact between you and CSLS.
 It would also require the signing of an Agreement for Legal Services, which would confirm that an attorney-client relationship has been established, and define the terms of said relationship.
 We do not offer legal advice, nor do we schedule appointments, via email.
 We also do not take walk-ins.
 If you would like to schedule an appointment with CSLS, please call or stop by our office during regular business hours to schedule a consultation with one of our attorneys.